Burton Abbott: Investigation

 Burton Abbott told multiple, contradictory stories including that he had been at the family's cabin 285 miles away near Wildwood, Trinity County, California, when Stephanie disappeared.
 The owner of the inn where Abbott insisted he had been at the time of Bryan's disappearance said he was certain Abbott was not present and the babysitter who watched Abbott's house during his absence stated that Abbott had called her the same day and explicitly instructed her that his family could not join him at the cabin.
 A resident of Wildwood confirmed that Abbott was in town the day after Bryan's disappearance.
 Although the resident and Abbott were friends, he noted that Abbott behaved strangely and unlike the two prior days, he was refused entry to the cabin.

-On July 20, 1955, the victim's body was found by San Francisco Examiner reporter Ed Montgomery and photographer Bob Bryant in a shallow grave a few hundred feet from the cabin, after they used the pet bloodhounds of a local to scour the area.
-She had died by blunt head trauma and had her underwear tied around her neck, with deep strangulation marks visible.
-Abbott's demeanor, previously calm and collected, reportedly shifted to anxious.
+On July 20, 1955, the victim's body was found by San Francisco Examiner reporter Ed Montgomery and photographer Bob Bryant in a shallow grave a few hundred feet from the cabin, after they used a local's pet bloodhounds to scour the area.
+Bryan had died by blunt head trauma and had her underwear tied around her neck, with deep strangulation marks visible.
+Abbott's demeanor, previously calm and collected, reportedly shifted to anxious after the discovery.
 While crying, he told a reporter for The Examiner, "I don’t know how the body got there, I don’t know anything about it.
 I’m still staying with my story."
 Abbott's charges were updated to rape and murder.